sqlfluff/sqlfluff/CONTRIBUTING.md

   incompatible changes.
 As some of these features may require significant coordination, discussion or development work, there is a process for each major release to work out what features will fit into that release.
-  - Each major release will have it's own github issue.
+  - Each major release will have its own github issue.
 For example the link to the issue for [0.4.0 is here](https://github.com/sqlfluff/sqlfluff/issues/470).
   - Features or issues are organised into a _shortlist_.
 During the initial discussion for the release, each feature is vetted for enough clarity